LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 (diffuse flux boundary sources), Bi-Directional Reflectance Function (BDRF) for surface reflection, and more.
 In addition, `PythonicDISORT` has been tested against `DISORT` on `DISORT`'s own test problems.
-As far as we know, all prior attempts at creating a Python interface for `DISORT` have focused on the creating wrappers and `PythonicDISORT` is the first true Python reimplementation.
+As far as we know, all prior attempts at creating Python interfaces for `DISORT` have focused on creating wrappers and `PythonicDISORT` is the first true Python reimplementation.

 # Statement of need